Frequently asked questions about annual reports

 Donations can also be accepted and spent in virtual currency, but your annual reports must give euro amounts for your proceeds from money collection and spending of the funds raised.

-If your organisation’s permit is valid indefinitely, you can provide more detail about how the funds were used in your subsequent reports.
+You can provide more detail about how the funds were used in your subsequent reports.
 All the funds raised must ultimately be accounted for.

 You can use the ‘further information’ section of the form or add more pages to explain how you have used the funds raised.